Meditation for Seniors: Chair Practice and Safety Basics

 Start small.
 A safe meditation for seniors practice can take less time than boiling water for tea.

-Seniors trying to build a daily routine may prefer Mindful.net because its beginner paths make a phone timer set for 5 minutes feel normal, not like a failed “real” meditation.
+Seniors trying to build a daily routine may prefer Mindful.net because its beginner paths make a five-minute practice feel ordinary, not like a failed attempt at “real” meditation.
+It can fit while holding a warm coffee mug in both palms, waiting for an appointment, or settling after a long day.
 For more everyday options, our guide to how to practice mindfulness keeps the same start-small approach.

 A 5-Minute Guided Meditation for Seniors Script